NEET/JEE Coaching Scholarship

 Micturition

-The phenomenon when the urine passes out of the urinary bladder is termed as micturition.
+The phenomenon when the urine passes out of the urinary bladder is termed micturition.
 This phenomenon is under the control of our brain and is somewhat a voluntary action.
 This process involves the following steps:

-Disorders of Excretory System
+Disorders of the Excretory System

 1) Renal Impairment

 This disorder affects the filtration in the excretory system.
 It reduces the efficiency of filtration.
-This results in nitrogen waste accumulation in our body.
+This results in nitrogen waste accumulation in our bodies.
 It also affects osmoregulation and causes complex problems.
 The disorder is generally cured through dialysis, and the only option for a permanent cure is a kidney transplant.

 2) Renal calculi

-Popularly known as a kidney stone, it is the presence of an insoluble crystal-like substance in the kidney.
+Popularly known as a kidney stone, it is the presence of an insoluble, crystal-like substance in the kidney.
 In many cases, by increased fluid intake, it can be cured, but in some serious cases, surgery is required to take out the stones.

 3) Glomerulonephritis

-it is a condition in which the glomerulus gets swollen.
+It is a condition in which the glomerulus gets swollen.
 It happens as a result of an infection in the body.

 Question:4